 A body scan to measure fat v lean muscle

 Before you begin your healthy living regime, it’s a good idea to see where you’re at with a body scan to assess where the pockets of fat are, and have a benchmark to measure your progress.
 A visit to Professor David Reid in Harley Street the UK’s leading expert on DEXA (Dual-energy X-ray absorptiometry) can provide you with a Body Composition Scan.

-DEXA scanners are used to check bone density, but certain models – such as the one at 25 Harley Street, are equipped with ‘Advanced Body Composition’ capabilities and provide an extremely accurate indication of total fat in the core region.
+DEXA scanners are used to check bone density, but certain models – are also equipped with ‘Advanced Body Composition’ capabilities and provide an extremely accurate indication of total fat in the core region.

 Body scans are a useful tool for athletes and bodybuilders, but they also serve as an important indicator of your future health, as too much of the wrong type of fat around your middle increases your risk for diabetes, heart disease and cancer.